 Surfs Up NY

 Californians might lay claim to the mainland’s “best” surf, but New York’s got some great waves, too.
-If you’d like to learn how to harness the power of the Atlantic Ocean, Rockaway Beach-based surfing school Surfs Up NY offers private lessons and group classes for kids and adults, with rates running from $145 for a basic hourlong surfing class to $395 for a two-person, two-hour lesson.
-Instructors will teach you basic technique and safety moves on land, then take you into the water for an hour so you can work your stuff in the waves.
+If you’d like to learn how to harness the power of the Atlantic Ocean, Rockaway Beach-based surfing school Surfs Up NY offers private lessons and group classes for kids and adults, with rates running from $109 for a basic hourlong surfing class to $279 for a two-person, two-hour lesson.
+Instructors will teach you basic techniques and safety moves on land, then take you into the water for an hour so you can work your stuff in the waves.
 Surfs Up has paddleboard and skateboarding lessons as well.

 Scuba diving in the city isn’t quite as rewarding as it is, say, by a coral reef, but there’s still some good stuff to check out in local waters, especially in shipwreck-heavy spots like the south of Long Island and east of New Jersey.
-East Village-based Gotham Divers offers scuba classes that aim to get you certified via a slew of diving certification agencies (it turns out there are a lot of them), with everything from a beginner’s Open Water class for $399 to an Enriched Air Nitrox class for seasoned divers for $220.
+East Village-based Gotham Divers offers scuba classes that aim to get you certified via a slew of diving certification agencies (it turns out there are a lot of them), with everything from a beginner’s Open Water Class and Pool for $450 to an Enriched Air Nitrox class for seasoned divers for $220.
 You can also finetune your diving skills with a Scuba Skills Update course ($129 to $179) and buy gear from their shop.